aiven/devportal/docs/integrations/rsyslog.rst

 Papertrail
 ~~~~~~~~~~

-As papertrail identifies the client based on the server and port  you
+As `Papertrail <https://www.papertrail.com/>`_ identifies the client based on
-only need to copy the appropriate values from the "Log Destinations"
+the server and port  you only need to copy the appropriate values from the
-page and use those as the values for server and port respectively.
-You
+"Log Destinations" page and use those as the values for server and port
-**do not need** the ca-bundle as papertrail's servers use certificates
+respectively.
+You **do not need** the ca-bundle as the Papertrail servers use
-signed by known CAs.
-You also need to set the format to ``rfc3164`` .
+certificates signed by known CAs.
+You also need to set the format to
+``rfc3164`` .

 ::